kipu1231/RNN-Video-Segmentation/README.md

 # Usage

 ### Dataset
-In order to download the used dataset, a shell script is provided and can be used by the following command.
+In order to download the used dataset and the preprocessing information, two shell script are provided and can be used by the following commands.

     bash ./get_dataset.sh
+    bash get_preprocess_data.sh

-The shell script will automatically download the dataset and store the data in a folder called `face`.
+The first shell script will automatically download the dataset and store the data in a folder called `face` and the second one will save the pkl files in the respective preprocessing folders.

 ### Packages
 The project is done with python3.6.
 For used packages, please refer to the requirments.txt for more details.
 All packages can be installed with the following command.